-Consumer demand is expected to remain constrained and trading conditions challenging, in the immediate future.
-The focus of management is to grow both local and offshore market share in the consumer electronics and branded consumer durables sectors.
-This, coupled with the expanded offshore territories that the Group trades in, should increase the contribution from these businesses in future years.
+Consumer demand is expected to remain constrained and trading conditions challenging.
+The focus of management is to grow both local and offshore market share in the consumer electronics and branded consumer durables.
+This, coupled with the expanded offshore territories in which the Group trades, should increase the contribution from these businesses in future years.